-Recurring Disability - Recurring Disability shall mean two or more intervals of Disability, due to the same cause or condition, separated by less than 31 days of continuous active work with the Company, shall be considered the same Disability.
-A new waiting period will not be required.
-For purposes of calculating the Claimant's amount of benefits under the Plan, regular wages as of the date of the original onset of Disability shall be used.
+Recurring Disability - Recurring Disability shall mean two or more intervals of disability, due to the same cause or condition, separated by less than 31 days of continuous active work with the Company, shall be considered the same disability.
+Anew waiting period will not be required.
+The period of time worked will count against the total leave duration approved in the initial claim.
+For purposes of calculating the claimant's amount of benefits under the Plan, regular wages as of the date of the original onset of disability shall be used.